Eye strain

-Eye strain, also medically termed as asthenopia (from 'loss of strength' and 'relating to the eyes'), is a common eye condition characterized by non-specific symptoms such as fatigue, pain in or around the eyes, blurred vision, headache, and occasional double vision.
+Eye strain, also medically termed asthenopia (from 'loss of strength' and 'relating to the eyes'), is a common eye condition characterized by non-specific symptoms such as fatigue, pain in or around the eyes, blurred vision, headache, and occasional double vision.

 These symptoms tend to arise after long-term use of computers, staring at phone screens, digital devices, reading, or other activities that involve extended visual tasks.
 Various causes contribute to eye strain, including uncorrected vision problems, digital device usage, environmental factors, and underlying health conditions.
 When concentrating on a visually intense task, such as continuously focusing on a book or computer monitor, the ciliary muscles and the extra-ocular muscles are strained, also contributing to the symptoms.
-These symptoms are broadly classified into external (related to the ocular surface) and internal symptom factors (related to eye muscles).
+These symptoms are broadly classified into external symptom factors (related to the ocular surface) and internal symptom factors (related to eye muscles).

 Eye strain is highly prevalent among individuals engaged in prolonged near-vision tasks such as reading, writing, or digital work, with studies reporting that 50% to 90% of people experience related symptoms.
 Severe eye strain is linked to greater difficulty performing visual tasks and reduced efficiency in work or daily life.

 A systematic review estimated that 69% of individuals experience eye strain symptoms across populations engaged in prolonged near-vision activities.
 Certain populations were identified as being at higher risk, including university students (76.1%), contact lens wearers (73.1%) and females (71.4%).
 Both behavioral and biological factors contribute to the development of eye strain.

 Treatment involves environmental modifications, visual aids, and taking periodic breaks.
 The experience of eye strain when reading in dim light has given rise to the common misconception that such an activity causes permanent eye damage.

 Symptoms and signs

 Eye strain's symptoms can be broken into two groups: Internal Symptom Factors (ISF) and External Symptom Factors (ESF).
-ESFs consist of symptoms related to dry-eye such as burning and irritation, seemingly linked to the ocular surface.
+ESFs consist of symptoms related to dry eye such as burning and irritation, seemingly linked to the ocular surface.
 ISFs are related to pain and ache sensations behind the eye and are linked to accommodative and vergence stress, caused by poor visual conditions.

 Symptoms of eye strain can include: